PMurhe/nest-js-simple-microservice/README.md

 **Entities Involved: Company & Team**
 **Relationship: Company --> Team : One-Many, Team --> Company : Many-One
 Database : Postgre SQL**

+**Execute below command from terminal from the current project directory** **docker-compose up**

+This will start the project
+API's will be up on Port 8080
+Postman Collection is added in the repo.